vinayak323/botframework-sdk/specs/botframework-activity/botframework-activity.md

 `A7753`: The contents of the `text` field within `$instance` MUST contain characters ordinally identical to the value of the `text` field in the activity root starting at `startIndex` characters from the beginning and ending immediately before `endIndex` characters from the beginning.

+### Command value
+The `value` field of a [command activity](#command-activity) contains metadata related to a command.
+An optional extensible `data` payload may be included if defined by the command activity `name`.

+#### Command Id

+`A10100`: A command value MAY include the `commandId` field with the unique ID that the sender assigns to this command.

+#### Data

+The `data` field contains optional parameters specific to this command activity, as defined by the `name`.
+The value of the `data` field is a complex type.

+`A10200`: The `data` field MAY be missing or empty, if defined by the command activity `name`.

+`A10201`: Extensions to the command activity SHOULD NOT require receivers to use any information other than the activity `type` and `name` fields to understand the schema of the `data` field.

+### Command result Value
+The `value` field of a [command result activity](#command-result-activity) contains metadata related to a command.
+An optional extensible `data` payload may be included if defined by the command result activity `name`.
+The presence of an `error` field indicates that the original command failed to complete.

+#### Command Id

+`A11100`: If the original command includes a valid `commandId`, then the command result value MUST include the same value in `commandId` to allow the result to be correlated to the original command instance.

+#### Data

+The `data` field contains optional additional information specific to this command result activity, as defined by the `name`.
+The value of the `data` field is a complex type.

+`A11200`: The `data` field MAY be missing or empty, if defined by the command result activity name.

+`A11201`: Extensions to the command result activity SHOULD NOT require receivers to use any information other than the activity `type` and `name` fields to understand the schema of the `data` field.

+#### Error

+The `error` field contains the reason the original [command activity](#command-activity) failed to complete.

+`A11300`: Senders MUST include the `error` field when the command was not successful.
+The value of the `error` field is of type  [Error Object](../botframework-protocol/botframework-protocol.md#error-object)

+`A11301`: Senders MUST NOT include the `error` field when the command was successful.

 ## References

 1. [Bot Framework Protocol](../botframework-protocol/botframework-channel.json) -- *Bot Framework Protocol swagger definition*